Skip to main content

 Lockers

 Lockers are the property of Gladstone Secondary School.
 Grade 8, 9, 10 and 11 students are assigned lockers.
-Grade 12 students may select their lockers through their counsellor.
+Grade 12 students may select their lockers through their grad committee in August.
 Students are to use only their assigned lockers and are not to share lockers.
 Lockers should be left in the condition received.
 It is the students’ responsibility to ensure both gym and school lockers are secured with a sturdy lock.

 Neither the school nor the Vancouver Board of Education has insurance to cover the loss by theft or damage of personal property of students or teachers.